Omaha police detective reveals new details in March slaying

-At a preliminary hearing Monday, an Omaha Police detective testified to new details in the March death of Gary Lew.
+An Omaha police detective revealed new details in the March death of Gary Lew at a preliminary hearing Monday,.

-Four people, including Lew's daughter, appeared together in court to face charges for the beating death of the 68-year-old man.
-Quiet sobs and gasps echoed through the courtroom as OPD homicide Detective Sergio Gutierrez recounted the details of the fatal assault.
+Four people, including Lew’s daughter, appeared together in court to face charges in the beating death of the 68-year-old man.
+Quiet sobs and gasps echoed through the courtroom as Sergio Gutierrez, an OPD homicide detective, recounted the details of the fatal assault.

 Lew’s daughter, 37-year-old Christina Thornley, is charged with accessory to murder and tampering with evidence.
 Christina’s husband, 39-year-old Justin Thornley, and his cousin, 37-year-old Jacob Thornley, are charged with second-degree murder and evidence tampering.
 Family friend Braden Bongers, 26, is charged with first-degree assault.